-Today's post is written by my friend and food allergy mom of 3 boys and learning differences advocate Hillary Jarrard.
-When my son was first diagnosed with food allergies, I immediately turned to Hillary for her experience and wisdom of raising kids with allergies.
-She was so helpful in pointing out brands that were allergy-friendly, along with how to deal with the emotional side of this new way of life.
-I was so grateful to have someone who had walked this difficult road before me to help guide me through.
+Today's post is written by my friend, food allergy mom of 3 boys and learning differences advocate Hillary Jarrard.
+When my son was first diagnosed with food allergies, I immediately turned to Hillary for her experience and wisdom of raising kids with food allergies.
+She was so helpful suggesting allergy-friendly brands, along with how to dealing emotionally with this new way of life.
+I am incredibly grateful to lean on someone who has walked this difficult road before me.

 It’s not easy being a kid with food allergies.
 As a mom of 3 boys with food allergies, I have to constantly communicate with their teachers and be vigilant about their needs.
 Befriending the teacher helps so that she could let me know in advance when an upcoming class party was going to happen.
 Most teachers will accommodate.
 For their dedication to the safety of my child, I wanted to recognize those teachers for the extra time and effort that went into contacting me.
 In addition to the Christmas and end of the school year gift, I started giving his my child’s homeroom teacher a couple of small gifts under $5 throughout the year.
 Who doesn’t love and remember someone who brings them a gift?

 I bring a gift to thank the teacher that recognizes food allergies as a serious health issue.
 Many teachers don’t realize how hard this food allergy journey is for my child.
 A gift encourages the teacher’s awareness of who my child is in the classroom and helps them remember my child more often.